NemesisTheory/ODST-Soundtracks/README.md

 # ODST Soundtracks
-**Replaces Mindustry music files with ODST soundtracks** so you can enjoy the classic ODST vibe while playing, it also makes a nice effect and atmosphere.
+This mod **plays ODST soundtracks** so you can enjoy the classic ODST vibe while playing, it also makes a nice effect and atmosphere.
+All credits go to Martin O'Donnell and Michael Salvatori for making the soundtracks.

 _(Note that i will also maybe make a mod that replaces the music files with Halo 3 soundtracks such as "the Storm", who knows?)_

-# Changes made
+# Music List
 - editor: `Overture`
 - game1: `The Rookie`
 - game2: `More Than His Share`